Dental SEO Tips (SMART SIMPLE SEO STRATEGIES)

-The first the thing we noticed is the ‘page title’ for the main page was “Pearl Dental NYC – Dentist, Financial District New York, NY”.
-As you can see that page title is packed with dental seo keywords to trigger search results NY related Google search queries.
+The first thing we noticed is the ‘page title’ for the main page was “Pearl Dental NYC – Dentist, Financial District New York, NY”.
+As you can see that page title is packed with dental SEO keywords to trigger search results NY related Google search queries.

-The website will benefit with higher Click Through Rate.
-(CTR) Google will reward the higher click through rate with better placement because they are seeing the result is resonating with searches and providing relevant info.
+The website will benefit from a higher Click Through Rate.
+(CTR) Google will reward the higher click-through rate with better placement because they are seeing the result is resonating with searches and providing relevant info.

 How To Find Multiple Dental Keywords Multiple Times On Dentist Website Page

 Every computer and most mobile devices have some sort of find feature.
 Usually, something like “Cntrl” + “F” will pop up a search bar.
 From an iPhone or Ipad “From any Home screen page of your iPhone or iPad, touch your finger to the screen and drag down to reveal the Spotlight search field.”